-A WFS service exposes an ArcGIS Server map or geodata service to WFS consumers.
-The security for a WFS service is managed by controlling the security of its parent map or geodata service.
-If a particular role, for example, Planners, is denied access to a map, Planners will not be able to access the map through SOAP, REST, or WFS interfaces.
+A WFS service exposes an ArcGIS Server map service to WFS consumers.
+The security for a WFS service is managed by controlling the security of its parent map service.
+If a particular role—for example, Planners—is denied access to a map, Planners will not be able to access the map through SOAP, REST, or WFS interfaces.

-ArcGIS Server supports a number of different authentication schemes.
+ArcGIS Server supports a number of authentication schemes.
 Services that are expected to be accessed via OGC interfaces should be secured using HTTP Basic or HTTP Digest.
-Most OGC clients (both non-Esri and Esri clients) will understand and work with these widespread standard authentication schemes.
+Most OGC clients (both Esri and third-party clients) will understand and work with these widespread standard authentication schemes.